The four required pictures needed for registration are:

 Below is a nearly perfect photo of a palomino Appaloosa foal, showing the differences in this photo and the other photo of an older palomino Appaloosa that was taken in bright sun.
 The foal photo was taken on a bright but overcast day, so the sun was not glaring off of the light color; you can plainly see his markings and coat pattern.
 In the photo of the older palomino Appaloosa, taken in bright sunlight, you can’t see whether or not this horse has a coat pattern or face marking.
 If he weren't standing in his own shadow, you wouldn't even be able to determine if he had leg markings.

-These photos below are all undesireble registration photos for various reasons, stated in captions below thephotos.
-Photos like these make accruate descriptions nearly impossible.
+These photos below are all undesirable registration photos for various reasons, as stated in the captions below the photos.
+Photos like these make accurate descriptions nearly impossible.

 Horse is under tree with so many shadows it's impossible to see its coat pattern.